johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 To **Parse a Cookie** given a byte sequence _input_, a boolean _isSecure_, a host _host_, URL path _requestPath_, run these steps.
 They return a new cookie or failure:

-1. If _input_ contains a %x00-08 / %x0A-1F / %x7F character
+1. If _input_ contains a byte in the range 0x00 to 0x08, inclusive,
-    (CTL characters excluding HTAB), then return failure.
+   the range 0x0A to 0x1F inclusive, or 0x7F (CTL bytes excluding HTAB), then return failure.

 1. Let _nameValueInput_ be null.

 1. Let _attributesInput_ be the empty string.

-1. If _input_ contains a %x3B (";") character, then
-    set _nameValueInput_ to the characters up to, but not including, the first %x3B (";"), and _attributesInput_ to the remainder of _input_ (including the %x3B (";") in question).
+1. If _input_ contains 0x3B (;), then set _nameValueInput_ to the bytes up to, but not including, the first 0x3B (;), and _attributesInput_ to the remainder of _input_ (including the 0x3B (;) in question).

 1. Otherwise, set _nameValueInput_ to _input_.

 1. Let _name_ be null.

 1. Let _value_ be null.

-1. If _nameValueInput_ lacks a %x3D ("=") character, then set _name_
+1. If _nameValueInput_ does not contain a 0x3D (=) character, then set _name_
-    to the empty string, and _value_ to _nameValueInput_.
+   to the empty byte sequence, and _value_ to _nameValueInput_.

-1. Otherwise, set _name_ to the characters up to, but not including, the first %x3D ("=") character, and set _value_ to the characters after the first %x3D ("=") character (possibly being the empty string).
+1. Otherwise, set _name_ to the bytes up to, but not including, the first 0x3D (=), and set _value_ to the bytes after the first 0x3D (=) (possibly being the empty byte sequence).

-1. Remove any leading or trailing WSP characters from _name_ and _value_.
+1. Remove any leading or trailing WSP bytes from _name_ and _value_.

-1. If the sum of the lengths of _name_ and _value_ is greater than 4096 octets, return failure.

-1. If _name_ is the empty string and _value_ is the empty string, then return failure.
+1. If _name_'s length + _value_'s length is 0 or is greater than 4096, then return failure.

 1. Let _cookie_ be a new Cookie whose name is _name_ and value is _value_.

-1. While _input_ is not empty:
+1. While _attributesInput_ is not empty:

     1. Let _maxAgeSeen_ be false.

-    1. Let _char_ be the result of consuming the first character of _input_.
+    1. Let _char_ be the result of consuming the first byte of _attributesInput_.

-    1. Assert: _char_ is a %x3B (";") character.
+    1. Assert: _char_ is 0x3B (;).

-    1. Let _nameValueInput_ be null.
+    1. Let _attributeNameValueInput_ be null.

-    1. If the remaining _input_ contains a %x3B (";") character,
+    1. If _attributesInput_ contains 0x3B (;), then
-        set _nameValueInput_ to the result of consuming the characters of the unparsed-attributes up to, but not including, the first %x3B (";") character.
+       set _attributeNameValueInput_ to the result of consuming the bytes of _attributesInput_ up to, but not including, the first 0x3B (;).

-    1. Otherwise, set _nameValueInput_ to the result of consuming the remainder of the unparsed-attributes.
+    1. Otherwise, set _attributeNameValueInput_ to the result of consuming the remainder of _attributesInput_.

     1. Let _attributeName_ be null.

     1. Let _attributeValue_ be the empty string.

-    1. If _nameValueInput_ contains a %x3D ("=") character, set _attributeName_ to the characters
+    1. If _attributeNameValueInput_ contains a 0x3D (=), then set _attributeName_ to the bytes
-        up to, but not including, the first %x3D ("=") character, and _attributeValue_ to the characters after the first %x3D ("=") character.
+       up to, but not including, the first 0x3D (=) of _attributeNameValueInput_, and _attributeValue_ to the bytes after the first 0x3D (=) of _attributeNameValueInput_.

-    1. Otherwise, set _attributeName_ to _nameValueInput_.
+    1. Otherwise, set _attributeName_ to _attributeNameValueInput_.

-    1. Remove any leading or trailing WSP characters from _attributeName_ and _attributeValue_.
+    1. Remove any leading or trailing WSP bytes from _attributeName_ and _attributeValue_.

-    1. If _attributeValue_ is longer than 1024 octets, continue.
+    1. If _attributeValue_'s length is greater than 1024, then continue.

-    1. If _attributeName_ case-insensitively matches the string "Expires":
+    1. If _attributeName_ is a byte-case-insensitive match for `Expires`:

-        1. If _maxAgeSeen_ is true, continue.
+        1. If _maxAgeSeen_ is true, then continue.

         1. Let _expiryTime_ be the result of parsing _attributeValue_ as cookie-date (see {{cookie-date}}).

-        1. If _attributeValue_ failed to parse as a cookie date, continue.
+        1. If _attributeValue_ failed to parse as a cookie date, then continue.

         1. Let _cookieAgeLimit_ be the maximum age of the cookie (which SHOULD be 400 days in the future or sooner (see {{cookie-policy}})).

         1. If _expiryTime_ is greater than _cookieAgeLimit_, then set _expiryTime_
            to _cookieAgeLimit_.

         1. If _expiryTime_ is earlier than the earliest date the user agent can represent, the user agent MAY replace _expiryTime_ with the earliest representable date.

         1. Set _cookie_'s expiry-time to _expiryTime_.

-    1. If _attributeName_ case-insensitively matches the string "Max-Age":
+    1. If _attributeName_ is a byte-case-insensitive match for `Max-Age`:

         1. If _attributeValue_ is empty, continue.

-        1. If the first character of _attributeValue_ is neither a DIGIT, nor a "-" character followed by a DIGIT, continue.
+        1. If the first byte of _attributeValue_ is neither a DIGIT, nor 0x2D (-) followed by a DIGIT, then continue.

-        1. If the remainder of _attributeValue_ contains a non-DIGIT character, continue.
+        1. If the remainder of _attributeValue_ contains a non-DIGIT, then continue.

-        1. Let _deltaSeconds_ be _attributeValue_ converted to a base 10 integer.
+        1. Let _deltaSeconds_ be _attributeValue_, converted to a base 10 integer.

         1. Let _cookieAgeLimit_ be the maximum age of the cookie in seconds (which SHOULD be 400 or less (see {{cookie-policy}})).

-        1. Set _deltaSeconds_ to the smaller of its present value and _cookieAgeLimit_.
+        1. Set _deltaSeconds_ to the smaller of _deltaSeconds_ and _cookieAgeLimit_.

-        1. If _deltaSeconds_ is less than or equal to zero (0), let _expiryTime_ be the earliest representable date and time.
+        1. If _deltaSeconds_ is less than or equal to 0, let _expiryTime_ be
+           the earliest representable date and time.
 Otherwise, let _expiryTime_ be the current date and time plus _deltaSeconds_ seconds.

         1. Set _cookie_'s expiry-time to _expiryTime_.

         1. Set _maxAgeSeen_ to true.

-    1. If _attributeName_ case-insensitively matches the string "Domain":
+    1. If _attributeName_ is a byte-case-insensitive match for `Domain`:

-        1. If _attributeValue_ starts with %x2E ("."), set _attributeValue_ to be _attributeValue_
+        1. If _attributeValue_ starts with 0x2E (.), then set _attributeValue_ to _attributeValue_
-            without its leading %x2E (".").
+           without its leading 0x2E (.).

-        1. Convert _attributeValue_ to lower case.
+        1. Set _attributeValue_ to _attributeValue_, byte-lowercased.

         1. Set _cookie_'s domain-attribute to _attributeValue_.

-    1. If _attributeName_ case-insensitively matches the string "Path":
+    1. If _attributeName_ is a byte-case-insensitive match for `Path`:

-      1. If _attributeValue_ is empty or if the first character of _attributeValue_ is not %x2F ("/"):

-          1. Set _cookie_'s path to the result of running Cookie Default Path with _requestPath_.
+        1. If _attributeValue_ is empty or if the first character of _attributeValue_ is not %x2F ("/"), then set _cookie_'s path to the result of running Cookie Default Path with _requestPath_.

-          Otherwise:

-          1. Set _cookie_'s path to _attributeValue_ split on %x2F ("/").
+        1. Otherwise, set _cookie_'s path to _attributeValue_ split on %x2F ("/").

-    1. If _attributeName_ case-insensitively matches the string "Secure":
+    1. If _attributeName_ is a byte-case-insensitive match for `Secure`:

         1. Set _cookie_'s secure to true.

-    1. If _attributeName_ case-insensitively matches the string "HttpOnly":
+    1. If _attributeName_ is a byte-case-insensitive match for `HttpOnly`:

         1. Set _cookie_'s http-only to true.

-    1. If _attributeName_ case-insensitively matches the string "SameSite":
+    1. If _attributeName_ is a byte-case-insensitive match for `SameSite`:

-        1. If _attributeValue_ is a case-insensitive match for "None", set _cookie_'s same-site to "none".
+        1. If _attributeValue_ is a byte-case-insensitive match for `None`, then set _cookie_'s same-site to "none".

-        1. If _attributeValue_ is a case-insensitive match for "Strict", set _cookie_'s same-site to "strict".
+        1. If _attributeValue_ is a byte-case-insensitive match for `Strict`, then set _cookie_'s same-site to "strict".

-        1. If _attributeValue_ is a case-insensitive match for "Lax", set _cookie_'s same-site to "lax".
+        1. If _attributeValue_ is a byte-case-insensitive match for `Lax`, then set _cookie_'s same-site to "lax".

+1. Return _cookie_.

 NOTE: Attributes with an unrecognized _attributeName_ are ignored.

-NOTE: This intentionally overrides earlier cookie attributes so that the last specified
+NOTE: This intentionally overrides earlier cookie attributes so that generally the last specified
       cookie attribute "wins".

-1. Return _cookie_.

 ### "Strict" and "Lax" enforcement {#strict-lax}